Garden Route SPCA

 Who are we?

-Now one of the largest SPCAs in South Africa, we protect all animals — domestic, farm, and wild — through rescue, sterilisation, veterinary care, adoptions, education, and law enforcement.
-Every town desreves an SPCA, because without one, there is no organisation legally mandated to step in when animals suffer.
+Now one of the largest SPCAs in South Africa, we protect all animals, domestic, farm and wild, through rescue, sterilisation, veterinary care, adoptions, education and law enforcement.
+Every town deserves an SPCA, because without one, there is no organisation legally mandated to step in when animals suffer.

 Our Mission